Road to Hana Preparation Tips, Highway Map, and Where to Stop

 7.)
 Start back early

-Road to Hana Points of Interest
+Explore all Points of Interest

-We've actually split all the Hana Highway sights and stops off into their own area here on our website.
-It helps separate the Hana Highway sights from the rest of the spots on Maui.
-To get started planning your own trip along the Hana Highway, just click the link below to visit our 'Hana Highway Sights' page.
+We've split all the Hana Highway (Road to Hana) sights and stops off into their own area here on our website.
+It helps separate the Hana Highway stops and sights from the rest of the attractions on Maui.
+To get started planning your own trip along the Hana Highway, just click the link below to visit our Hana Highway region page.

 Hana Highway Closures & News

 We always attempt to monitor the Hana Highway for closures and planned maintenance or construction.
 If we are aware of anything that might cause disruptions to travel on the Road to Hana or beyond, we'll update the article linked below accordingly.

 Hawaii-Guide encourages all visitors, prior to visiting the Hana area, to please review the official Hana Highway Code of Conduct below, provided by the HVCB & Hana Highway Regulation, an initiative of the Hana Community Association.
 Mahalo!

 - Visit State parks and County rest facilities.